M60 tank: U.S. service history

 After being retired from combat use in 1991, 18 M60A3s, with the M19 cupola removed, continued in active Army service to provide tactical combat training to US and NATO forces in Europe.
 They were fitted with the Multiple Integrated Laser Engagement System (MILES), given the mission to provide tactical engagement simulation for direct fire force-on-force training and were maintained at the Combat Maneuver Training Center (CMTC) near Hohenfels, Germany.
 They were used in the OPFOR Surrogate (OPFOR(S)) role by D Company 1st Battalion, 4th Infantry Regiment (Team Dragon) until May 2005.
 After their service as training aids, these examples were demilitarized and placed as target hulks on various firing ranges at the Grafenwoehr Training Area.
 They were replaced in this role by the Tonka tank (unofficial name) – an M113 OSV-T with a mock turret.

 The large number of M60 series tanks still in the Army's CONUS inventory in 1994 were declared as excess to requirements and disposal of them began through grant programs or demilitarization at additional costs to the US government.
+Three M60 tanks were used by the state of Washington for Avalanche control in the mid 1990s with the last tank withdrawn from this role in 2018.

 As of 2015, the US Army and Air Force continue to use QM60s on a limited basis as targets for the testing of radar and weapons systems.
 They are also salvaged for parts to maintain other vehicles still in service.
 One M60A1 hull was leased to General Dynamics for development of the M60-2000/120S during 2000–2001.
 The M68 105 mm Gun has been used for the M1128 Stryker MGS.

 Many are on public display in parks and museums or veteran service organizations as well as gate guards at military bases.
 Some 100 M60s are to be placed as artificial reefs off New Jersey and the Gulf coasts of Florida and Alabama accessible to scuba divers.
 The United States Army TACOM Life Cycle Management Command (TACOM-LCMC) has directed that the M728, M60AVLB and QM60-series target vehicles are to be withdrawn from use and logistical support by 2024 with any units remaining to be demilitarized and sold for scrapping through the DLA Disposition Services Defense Reutilization and Marketing Office (DLADS-DRMO).